rockroman/CI_PP4-Knowledge-Flow/README.md

 - About section with a famous quote is delivering a small peek into reasons for delivering the app while effectively communicating  brand's values and invites users to engage with web app
-   - User Story covered with this feature:
+   - User Story covered with this feature:1

     <details><summary>See About section </summary>